slarmoo/.github/profile/essentials/startupSpec/startupSpec.md

 ## ☑ Assignment

 Update the `README.md` file for your startup GitHub repository that you created in the earlier instruction to include your startup specification.
 This should include an elevator pitch, key features, a description of how you will use each technology, and design images.

+You only need to provide the specification for this deliverable.
+Do not include information about future deliverables.

 Make sure you push your changes to the file so that it can be reviewed.